lead-magnets

 ## Related Skills

-- **free-tool-strategy**: For interactive tools as lead magnets (calculators, graders, quizzes)
+- **free-tools**: For interactive tools as lead magnets (calculators, graders, quizzes)

 - **copywriting**: For writing the lead magnet content itself

-- **email-sequence**: For nurture sequences after lead capture
+- **emails**: For nurture sequences after lead capture

-- **page-cro**: For optimizing lead magnet landing pages
+- **cro**: For optimizing lead magnet landing pages

 - **content-strategy**: For content planning and topic selection